tgraham-ucsc/corise-dbt-tgraham/dbt-greenery/project_resources/week_three_questions.md

+## 1. Questions

 ### conversion rate

 ```
 The conversion rate is the number of conversions divided by the total number of visitors.
-For example, if an ecommerce site receives 200 visitors in a month and has 50 sales, the conversion rate would be 50 divided by 200, or 25%.
+For example, if an ecommerce site receives 200 visitors in a month and has 50 sales,
+the conversion rate would be 50 divided by 200, or 25%.

 ```